hmchuong/iOS-ObjectiveC-HMCImageCache/README.md

 - [x] Auto remove unsued cache files on disk after 30 days
 - [x] Get image from url with target size
 - [x] Set UIImageView with image from URL
+- [x] Set UIButton with image from URL

 ## Installation